Introducing the CAIRIS web app

 In the long term, we wish to evolve CAIRIS into multiple apps.
 CAIRIS was initially designed as a requirements management tool which also managed security and UX design data.
 In recent years, CAIRIS has evolved so much that it may be better served by multiple apps, with each using different subsets of the CAIRIS API.
 For example, a CAIRIS risk app might focus on the functionality related to asset modelling and risk analysis, while a CAIRIS UX app might help UX designers co-located with security engineers by capturing data and creating models such as personas, use cases, requirements, and scenarios.

-This initial version of the CAIRIS web app currently supports everything needed to manage risks and related artifacts, personas, and several of the visual models.
+This initial version of the CAIRIS web app currently supports everything needed to manage risks and related artefacts, personas, and several of the visual models.
 We are currently hard at work implementing the functionality that will make the web app functionally equivalent to the desktop app.
-We’re also developing a prototype CAIRIS risk app to explore the different forms a risk-centered tool might take.
+We’re also developing a prototype CAIRIS risk app to explore the different forms a risk-centred tool might take.

 We want your feedback